cairis-platform/cairis/install.md

 # Live Demo

 A live demo of CAIRIS is available to use on [demo.cairis.org](https://demo.cairis.org).
 The username and password you need are *test* and *test*.
+Internet Explorer isn't supported by CAIRIS.
+CAIRIS does, however, work well with Edge, Safari, Chrome, Firefox, and Opera.

 The live demo comes with two example models: [NeuroGrid](https://cairis.org/NeuroGrid) and [ACME Water](https://cairis.org/ACME_Water).
 To open these, select the System / Open Database menu, and choose the model to open.